Statamic is commercial software, so we have a few terms and rules to go over. These are pretty important. Study up!

 - Does it use a port other than

-If everyone was special, then no one would be.
-But, we understand that sometimes your domains can’t be set up to coincide with our rules exactly because of client needs, backwards compatibility, SEO, or the humidity level in Denver.
-We totally get it.
+We understand that sometimes your domains can’t be set up to coincide with our rules exactly because of firewall or client needs, backwards compatibility, SEO, or the humidity level in Denver.
+We totally get it, and have a solution.